Some Helpful Resources

 of internet crime and a corresponding concern for all of us to be using the Internet safely and securely.

 Read more...
 Internet Security - Some threats explained!

 - Keep your operating system (e.g. Windows) updated.
 Install automatic updates as they come in.

 - Keep your anti-virus and firewall programs updated daily.

-- Carry out a full-system scan with your anti-virus program once a week.
+- Carry out a full-system scan with your anti-virus program at least once a month.

 - Don't click on links in emails that might take you to suspect websites!
-Instead, if you want to follow a link, make a note of it and write it into your address bar, the window box of your browser (e.g. Internet Explorer, Firefox), and run the link from there - that way you are protected if the link is not kosher.
+Instead, if you want to follow a link, either make a note of it and write it into your address bar, the window box of your browser (e.g. Internet Explorer, Firefox), or use copy and paste to achieve same, and run the link from there - that way you are protected if the link is not kosher.

-- Don't open email attachments from your emailer.
-We all do I suspect, but if you believe the attachment should be okay then the best policy is to save elsewhere - such as your desktop - and run an anti-virus scan on the file before you open it.
-You'll be able to do this from right-clicking on the file and selecting your anti-virus software.
+- Web-based emailers (such as Yahoo) run checks on attachments before you can download.
+This check can be easily overlooked on a home computer client-based emailer.
+If you are not certain the attachment is kosher the best policy is to save elsewhere - such as your desktop - and run an anti-virus scan on the file before you open it.
+You'll be able to do this by right-clicking on the file and selecting your anti-virus software to scan it.

 Looking for free anti-virus software!?

 If you are looking for very reliable anti-virus software